Girl on the train with dizziness

 • Mobilization plus exercise showed long-term reduction in both headache intensity and frequency

-• The positive effects of these interventions may be sustained up to 12 months
+• The positive effects of physiotherapy-based interventions may be sustained up to 12 months

 Your Treatment Journey at Vaughan Physiotherapy Clinic